SystemSpace/Compendium/compendium.rst

 How does the soul transfer work?
   We add you to a list, and forcefully edit your soul's location data.

+Will we have bodies in the waiting room between Life and LFE?
+   You'll have temporary bodies that'll probably look mostly like your Life ones but also slightly like your LFE one.

+   You'll also be able to access Infinity and most other things.

+   Technically you don't need food or drink there but yes there are things.

 What is our goal, as of now?
   Collect as much knowledge as possible for LFE!